Hives

 • Liver or kidney disease

-• Stomach ulcers or gastritis associated wiht infection by H. Pylori (a common cause for stomach ulcers)
+• Stomach ulcers or gastritis associated with infection by H. Pylori (a common cause for stomach ulcers)

 • Cancer (rarely)